 They range from cheap to expensive, but most work by targeting muscles with percussion, kneading or pressure to release tension and provide deep tissue massage therapy to help treat back pain.

 5. Chiropractic Variable Speed Massagers

-Previously exclusive to chiropractic sessions, chiropractic variable speed massagers can now be purchased and used at home.
+Previously exclusive to chiropractic and physical therapy sessions, chiropractic variable speed massagers can now be purchased and used at home.

 They can relieve lower back pain by instantly boosting circulation and eradicating tension in soft tissue with every pulse.

 They’re able to generate a lot of force, but they may be too heavy-duty for what you need of you just want to target your back.